emilyriehl/yoneda/src/hott/03-equivalences.rzk.md

   (fisequiv : is-equiv A B f)
   : has-inverse A B f
   :=
-    ( is-equiv-section A B f fisequiv,
+    ( is-equiv-section A B f fisequiv ,
       ( homotopy-composition A A
         ( composition A B A (is-equiv-section A B f fisequiv) f) ( composition A B A (is-equiv-retraction A B f fisequiv) f)